JeroPluy/LG/docs/README.md

  The idea for this game was developed at the *Hackathon 2018* by a small group of [telematics students from TH Wildau](https://en.th-wildau.de/index.php?id=23510).
 First of all, it should be implemented with a Raspberry Pi 3.0 as server, several ESP8266, Wifi as connection protocol and a normal monitor as output device.
 Due to some ["problems"](https://www.meinehochschulebehindertdaswlan.de/en/) this idea did not work well and the technical side of the project had to be revised.

 At this point, I joined the project and build the code and project you know from this repository.
 The first adjustments involved changing the communication protocol from Wifi to ESPNow, which worked quite well, and changing the server from Raspberry-Pi to another ESP8266 because the Pi cannot handle EPSNow.
 This version is still a very basic one, and so it is also very expandable.
-I want to provide this as the basis for further adjustments and as a running version of itself.
+I want to provide this as the basis for further adjustments and as the first running version.

  ### The 2 versions